Sustainability

 The Roots of Sustainability in Environmentalism

-“Nachhaltigkeit” - sustainability in German - was likely the first use of the concept of preserving natural resources, conceived by a tax accountant Hannß Carl von Carlowitz in 1713 in his seminal book on forestry - Sylvicultura oeconomica -, referring to the goal of achieving prudent forest management practices in his native Saxony in Southeastern Germany, which at the time was under severe deforestation pressure from mining, ship-building and agricultural production (Hannß Carl von Carlowitz, 1713; Gottschlich & Friedrich, 2014).
+“Nachhaltigkeit” - sustainability in German - was likely the first use of the concept of preserving natural resources, conceived by a tax accountant Hannß Carl von Carlowitz in 1713 in his seminal book on forestry - Sylvicultura oeconomica -, referring to the goal of achieving prudent forest management practices in his native Saxony in Southeastern Germany, which at the time was under severe deforestation pressure from mining, ship-building and agricultural production (Gottschlich & Friedrich, 2014; Hannß Carl von Carlowitz, 1713).
 This particular field of sustainability study is now known as sustainable yield of natural capital.
 The principal of the natural resource being managed, such as in fishing and forestry, shouldn’t be over-harvested in order to maintain ecosystem services - a contemporary term from the theory of natural capital, referring to benefits humans receive from the stock of world’s natural resources (Peter Kareiva et al., 2011).

-Studies of Earth’s climate go back for over 200 years, starting with Alexander von Humboldt,the founder of climatology, who revolutionized cartography by inventing the first isothermal maps in 1816; these maps showed areas with similar temperature, variations in altitude and seasons in different colors (Honton, 2022) now available as 3D computer models(Anon, 2023c).
-Already in 1896, the Nobel Prize winner Svante Arrhenius first calculated how an increase in CO2 levels could have a warming effect on our global climate (Anderson, Hawkins & Jones, 2016; Wulff, 2020).
+Studies of Earth’s climate go back for over 200 years, starting with Alexander von Humboldt,the founder of climatology, who revolutionized cartography by inventing the first isothermal maps in 1816; these maps showed areas with similar temperature, variations in altitude and seasons in different colors (Honton, 2022) now available as 3D computer models(Alexander von Humboldt’s Original Isotherms Circa 1838, 2023).
+Already in 1896, the Nobel Prize winner Svante Arrhenius first calculated how an increase in CO2 levels could have a warming effect on our global climate (Anderson et al., 2016; Wulff, 2020).
 In 1938, Guy Stewart Callendar was the first scientist to demonstrate the warming of Earth’s land surface as well as linking the production of fossil fuels to increased CO2e and changing climate (Hawkins & Jones, 2013).
-Early scientists pioneered climate modeling by calculating the first climate interactions which precede today’s complex computer-based Earth System Models (ESMs) that integrate the various Earth systems and cycles run on supercomputers (Anderson, Hawkins & Jones, 2016).
+Early scientists pioneered climate modeling by calculating the first climate interactions which precede today’s complex computer-based Earth System Models (ESMs) that integrate the various Earth systems and cycles run on supercomputers (Anderson et al., 2016).

 Environmental activists have been calling attention to global warming for decades, yet the world has been slow to act (McKibben, 1989).
 While the scientific case for human-induced climate change was building, it took 120 years after Arrhenius’ calculations, until the Paris Climate Agreement in 2016, that countries came to an agreement on non-binding targets on keeping CO2 levels 1.5 °C below pre-industrial levels (defined as 1850–1900)(United Nations, 2016).
 Even though awareness of Earth’s warming climate was growing ever stronger, the CO2 emissions kept rising too.
 The hockey-stick growth of CO2 concentration since the industrial revolution is clear in the data from 1958 onward, following a steady annual increase, called the Keeling Curve (Keeling & Keeling, 2017).
 Written records of global temperature measurements are available starting from the 1880s, when temperatures began to be documented in ship logs (Brohan et al., 2012).
 Finally, although perhaps less accurately, temperature estimations from tree-trunks allow some comparisons with the climate as far back as 2000 years ago (Rubino et al., 2019).